xen-troops/rcar_flash/README.md

   documentation).
 - `file` - send the bootloader file

+Also in some specific cases, like flashing of big files, flash_writer may be silent for 30 seconds or longer.
+In this case, you should use the optional command `timeout`, providing a safe timeout in seconds.
+Like this:

+      - wait_for: "complete!"
+        timeout: 40
+        send: const
+        val: "\r"

+Specified timeout will be used only for mentioned `wait_for`.

 #### `cpld_profiles`

 This section defines how to communicate with CPLD and which registers